jdegoes/jdegoes.github.io/_posts/2020-05-03-no-effect-tracking.md

 Presto, instant effect tracking, without esoteric "monads" or any of that pesky functional programming!

-Further, we don't have to stop at such course-grain effect tracking.
+Further, we don't have to stop at such coarse-grained effect tracking.
 If we like, we can allow `@Impure` annotations to introduce labels, which we could mistakenly call "algebras".

 This would give us (let's call it) _Tagless-Final Effect-Tracked Java™_, which would look something like this: